lucataco/serverless-LoRA-inference-pokemon/README.md

 # 🍌 Banana Serverless

 This repo gives a framework to run inference on a LoRA model in production using simple HTTP servers.
-The original Poekmon Model with base runwayml/stable-diffusion-v1-5 be found [here](https://huggingface.co/pcuenq/pokemon-lora)
+The original Poekmon Model with base runwayml/stable-diffusion-v1-5 can be found [here](https://huggingface.co/pcuenq/pokemon-lora)

 ![demo output image](https://github.com/lucataco/serverless-LoRA-inference-pokemon/blob/main/output.jpg?raw=true)